-If you reference an artwork or object in your essay, you need to provide a figure number (e.g., [Fig.1]) within the main body of your essay and a corresponding image and full image caption in an 'Illustration Section' following your Bibliography.
+If you reference an artwork or object in your essay, you need to provide a figure number (e.g., [Fig.1]) within the main body of your essay.
+The corresponding image and full image caption may be placed in an 'Illustration Section' following your Bibliography.
+Alternativel, if you are able to format images and captions smoothly and appropriately, you may instead include them within the body of the text.